 Some survivors simply don’t wish to continue the late person’s online presence in any form.
 Whether they don’t want to manage such a page or have some other reason, it doesn’t matter.
 Facebook requires no explanation.

-To take a page down, you need to provide proof of your authority for closing a Facebook account for someone who died.
+To take a page down, you need to provide proof of your authority for closing an account for someone who died.
 Providing a scan or photo of the death certificate with your request to close the account is the quickest method.

 In the absence of a death certificate, two types of documentation must be submitted with your request.
-To provide proof of authority, it can be a power of attorney, a birth certificate, a last will and testament, or an estate letter.
+Proof of authority can be a power of attorney, a birth certificate, a last will and testament, or an estate letter.
 For proof of death, Facebook will accept an obituary or memorial card.

-Whether a page is memorialized or deleted, either is preferable to leaving it unchanged at death.
+In the end, whether a page is memorialized or deleted, either is better to leaving it unchanged at death.
 After all, no one should become a ghostly presence on Facebook.
+And if you need support in handling the other details of a loved one’s passing, visit Wayforth to see how we can help.